ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 ## Monitoring your deployment

-{{site.data.keyword.databases-for-mongodb}} deployments offer an integration with the [{{site.data.keyword.cloud_notm}} Monitoring service](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
-Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/services/databases-for-postgresql?topic=databases-for-mongodb-autoscaling) on your deployment.
+{{site.data.keyword.databases-for-posrtgresql}} deployments offer an integration with the [Sysdig Monitoring service](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
+Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-autoscaling) on your deployment.
 Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## Disk IOPS